 Bureaus implement evaluations of sustainability from one to five years after project end.
 For instance, the Bureau for Democracy, Rights and Labor conducts portfolio level evaluations that include dozens of awards with varying end dates to understand what sustainability looks like at different stages after grants have closed.
 Usually at least a year must elapse before some measure of sustainability can be judged, but after five years, it may be difficult to locate participants.
 Generally, the Department defines sustainability at five years after termination as the existence of an ongoing institution.
 In another example, the Bureau for Populations, Refugees and Migration (PRM) prioritizes durable solutions—that is, sustainability—for refugees.
 For instance:

-- An evaluation of capacity building of local governments in Colombia (March 2016) assessed the impact and sustainability of capacity building programs to improve municipal authorities’ assistance to internally displaced persons (IDPs).
+- An evaluation of (March 2016) assessed the impact and sustainability of capacity building programs to improve municipal authorities’ assistance to internally displaced persons (IDPs).
 Findings from the evaluation provided guidance and indicators to consider in reviewing and writing proposals that include government capacity-building components; monitoring capacity-building programming in the field; and engaging host governments, multilateral partners, and NGOs on building the capacity of governments to assist IDPs.
 Findings from the evaluation prompted PRM to revise instructions to NGOs applying for funding for local government capacity-building programs.

-- Evaluation of Effectiveness of Assistance to IDPs and Preparing for Eventual Transition from Relief to Development in Ukraine (April 2017) asked whether assistance provided to date supported local integration over time.
+- [7 MB] [7 MB] (April 2017) asked whether assistance provided to date supported local integration over time.
 It also analyzed factors that could influence the long-term effectiveness of IDP integration in Ukraine.
 PRM incorporated findings into its FY 2018 Ukraine strategic planning document.

-- Evaluating the Effectiveness of Shelter, Health, and Education Programs for Iraqi and Syrian Refugees in Lebanon, Turkey and Jordan (March 2017) asked what happened when rental agreements ended, and the implications for refugee assistance.
+- [3 MB] (March 2017) asked what happened when rental agreements ended, and the implications for refugee assistance.
 PRM shared the report findings immediately with UNHCR HQ and NGO partners in Turkey, Lebanon, and Jordan where they contributed to changes in programming.
 The final report included tools to inform shelter, health, and education program proposal reviews, field monitoring, and NGO guidelines.
 PRM shared the tools with program officers, included them in bureau training on monitoring and evaluation, and used the report’s recommendations to update PRM’s FY 2018 NGO Guidelines.

 Evaluations of sustainability inform programming, provide guidance and indicators, assist in planning and strategy, and provide input to tools and instructions.
 In addition, they help determine what sustainability looks like at different stages after programs end.